kirillperesh/illustrator_scripts/README.md

 (just one for now)

 ## Cate's Layer Kit
-This scrip is used for batch parent layer renaming with optional auto-numering or partial replacement.
+This script is used for batch parent layer renaming with optional auto-numbering or partial replacement.
 It also analyses all the layers of the document and displays quantity of unnamed, duplicating, empty and nested layers.

 ### Usage